philc/vimium/README.md

     J, gT   go one tab left
     K, gt   go one tab right
-    g0      go to the first tab
-    g$      go to the last tab
+    g0      go to the first tab (ng0 for n-th tab) g$      go to the last tab
     ^       visit the previously-visited tab
     t       create tab